Does Divorce Affect My Green Card or USCIS Application?

 You can make a written request to USCIS to switch your I-751 petition to a wavier filing.
 You should attach a copy of your divorce judgment to such written request.
 If you fail to make such request and later your I-751 gets approved by USCIS based on a joint filing, USCIS will revoke your permanent green card if it finds the fact.
-How could USCIS find the fact that you divorced before approval of I-751?
-When you apply for citizenship, or file immigrant petition to sponsor green card for your new spouse, or other type of immigration applications which require screening your martial history, there is high probability that USCIS could find the fact.
+You might wonder, how could USCIS find the fact that you divorced before approval of I-751?
+When you apply for citizenship, or file immigrant petition to sponsor green card for your new spouse, or other type of immigration applications which require screening your marital history, there is high probability that USCIS could find the fact.

 3. Divorce after you obtain conditional green card through EB-5

 If you obtain a green card through EB-5 investment program, you will obtain a two-year conditional green card as well.
 You must file I-829 petition to remove conditions on your green card.
 Fortunately, a divorce will not affect your I-829 petition even if your spouse is the principal investor for the EB-5 program.

 4. Divorce after 10-year permanent green card issued

 Normally USCIS will not review your green card application again after you obtain permanent green card.
 Accordingly, a divorce after you obtain permanent green card has no effect on your green card.
 Nevertheless, keep in mind, USCIS has the right to revoke anyone’s permanent green card if it finds that he or she was not eligible for that green card at the time of its approval.